zikula/core/docs/LayoutDesign/Themes/Branding.md

 ## View images

-You can see an overview of all currently used images when calling `/theme/config` at your site.
+You can see an overview of all currently used images when calling the `Branding` page in the `Theme management` section at the backend of your site.

 ## Additional assets